-New Black Sports Media Association Launches
+New Black Sports Media Association Launched

-A new Black national media organization, dedicated to the coverage of black college and professional sports will officially launch in early January 2021.
+A new Black national media organization, dedicated to the coverage of black college and professional sports officially launched in early January 2021.
 The Historically Black Colleges and Universities and Pro Sports Media Association (HBCU PSMA) will be a central location supporting local and national black journalists covering HBCU and pro sports.

 The organization includes leadership from journalists with years of experience in the field including Trevin A. Jones (Urban Media Today), Eric Moore and Lut Williams (Onnidan/Black College Sports Page), Ty Miller (Power News Radio Network), Jay Sokol and Michael Coker (Black College Nines) and Dr. Kenyatta Cavil (Inside The HBCU Sports Lab).